-\textbf{Base stochastic models:} Built upon the deterministic models, we introduce latent variables to them, and design the corresponding stochastic models, namely GAN \cite{gan_raw}, VAE \cite{vae_bayes_kumar} and ABP \cite{abp}, and the performance is shown as \enquote{GAN}, \enquote{VAE} and \enquote{ABP} respectively in Table \ref{tab:ablation_rgb_sod}.
-For the two CNN backbone based generative models, we observe similar or inferior deterministic performance compared with the base models.
-For the Swin transformer backbone based models, we find comparable or improved deterministic performance of the generative models (especially \enquote{GAN} and \enquote{VAE}) compared with the base model.
-We argue that the reason for this may lie in the different capacity of each backbone model.
-The parameters number of ResNet50, VGG16 and Swin backbones are 50M, 29M and 85M respectively.
-We claim that the random latent variable within a larger network can serve as perturbation to stop the network from getting stuck in less optimal local minimal.
-For a smaller network, the latent variable should be more carefully tuned to perform the same goal.
-In this paper, we define the same hyper-parameters for the three generative models with different backbones, including the dimension of the latent variable, and the MCMC related hyper-parameters.
-More effective models can be obtained with carefully tuning of each generative model with each backbone.
+Building upon the deterministic models, we introduce Gaussian latent variables and design the corresponding stochastic models, namely GAN \cite{gan_raw}, VAE \cite{vae_bayes_kumar}, and ABP \cite{abp}.
+Their performance is indicated as \enquote{GAN}, \enquote{VAE} and \enquote{ABP}, respectively, in Table \ref{tab:ablation_rgb_sod}.
+For stochastic models using VGG16 and ResNet50 backbones, we observe similar or inferior performance compared to the base models.
+However, for the Swin transformer-based models, we find comparable or improved performance of the stochastic models (especially \enquote{GAN} and \enquote{VAE}) compared to the base model.
+We argue that the reason for this may be the different capacity of each backbone model.
+The latent variables in the larger network can be more expressive to capture the underlying randomness of the saliency maps.
+In contrast, for a smaller network, the latent variables are more sensitive to the output, and the model requires more careful tuning to achieve a good performance.
+In this study, we use the same hyper-parameters for the three generative models with different backbones, including the number of dimensions of the latent space and the MCMC-related hyper-parameters.
+It is worth nothing that more effective models can be obtained with more careful tuning.